By Christopher Chung, M.D.

 Body contouring, or body sculpting, is a surgical concept that includes procedures that enhance the draping of skin and tissue after weight loss.

-These procedures include panniculectomy (removal of excess abdominal skin), abdominoplasty (tightening of abdominal muscles, removal of skin and fat), liposuction, and body lifts.
+These procedures include panniculectomy (removal of excess abdominal skin), abdominoplasty (tightening of abdominal muscles, removal of skin and belly fat), liposuction, and body lifts.

 Excess skin removal is a common desire for many people.
 Often, liposuction alone does not offer this.

 For those who require an additional amount of fat removal, an added post-TriSculpt procedural step is often needed where the remaining loose and slightly sagging lower abdominal skin is removed.

 Sono Bello’s AbEX procedure, when coupled with micro-laser liposuction, is the ideal solution to provide a beautiful, tighter, toned, and sculpted result.